crmcog/sf-cog/docs/admin-guide/10-introduction.md

 1. horizontal functions - functions like sales, service, marketing etc. that exist across industries.
 Salesforce Sales Cloud, Service Cloud are examples of products in the salesforce ecosystem that provide horizontal functions
 1. vertical functions - support processes tailored to a particular 'vertical' or industry.
 This includes products like Salesforce Health Cloud, Financial Cloud and CRM for numerous other industries supported by different apps on AppExchange

-The unparalleled functionality enablers, ease of implementation and the 'cloud advantage' have propelled salesforce to the forefront, and has resulted in more & more organisations adopting the product.
+The unparalleled functionality enablers, ease of implementation, and the 'cloud advantage' have propelled salesforce to the forefront, and has resulted in more & more organisations adopting the product.
 The increased adoption has led to more salesforce technology partners focusing on making it easier and quicker to implement products and services.
 All the positive feedback loop leads to a strong Salesforce-driven economy.

 ![salesforce-economy](./img/salesforce-economy.png) <br>_src:salesforce.com_